0theoryofsilence0/Yenming-Donation-System/README.md

    - You can set your own array of form id
 2. Use the `[display_donations_checkout]` shortcode to display donation cart
 3. Users can proceed to checkout which validates the total amount before payment
-4. The plugin works for both logged-in and non-loggedin users by utilizing the userId and sessionId to retreived the records associated with them.
+4. The plugin works for both logged-in and non-loggedin users by utilizing the userId and cookie to retreived the records associated with them.

 ## 🔧 Technical Details